eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dependencies.rst

 .. code-block:: bash

-    source <path/to/Fast-RTPS/workspace>/install/setup.bash
+    source <path/to/Fast-DDS/workspace>/install/setup.bash

-If you want these to be accessible from any session, you can add the Fast-RTPS installation directory to your ``$PATH`` variable in the shell configuration files running the following command.
+If you want these to be accessible from any session, you can add the Fast DDS installation directory to your ``$PATH`` variable in the shell configuration files running the following command.

 .. code-block:: bash

-    echo 'source <path/to/Fast-RTPS/workspace>/install/setup.bash' >> ~/.bashrc
+    echo 'source <path/to/Fast-DDS/workspace>/install/setup.bash' >> ~/.bashrc